 The goal is to empower families to support their children’s education in whatever language they’re most comfortable using, while providing the tools and resources they need to stay engaged in the school community.

-Assessment and Feedback for Multilingual Learners
+#4 Limited Assessment and Feedback for Multilingual Learners

-This is one of the most nuanced challenges educators face.
+In my opinion, this is one of the most nuanced challenges educators face.

 Here’s my approach to making assessment both fair and effective: